jwplayer/jwplatform-docs/docs/management-api/analytics.md

 Complete Rate | complete_rate | percent

 Enterprise customers also have the option to enrich their response with additional metadata (instead of just obtaining JW Platform IDs).
-This is available for the dimensions listed below, and can be enabled by adding `"include_metadata": "1"` to the request
+This is available for the dimensions listed below, and can be enabled by adding `"include_metadata": "1"` to the request.

 dimension_id | Metadata | Metadata description | Response block
 ------------ | -------------